 6. How do you apply for a Home Trust Secured VISA?

 Fill out an application form then mail your security deposit to 145 King Street West, Suite 1910, Toronto, Ontario, M5H 1J8.
 Please note: Home Trust Visa will not process an application without the deposit.
-You can also print and mail your application using our pdf version.

 7. What happens if I am declined?